 The course content is based upon a suggested curriculum from The College Board.
 There are two major academic goals for this course: to give students a college-level English course and to prepare them for the required AP exam in May.
-A great deal of self-motivation is required for this course beginning with a summer assignment.
-Throughout the course, students will read and analyze British and

-American poetry and fiction along with select pieces of World literature.
+A great deal of self-motivation is required for this course beginning with a summer assignment involving the books Death of a Salesman by Arthur Miller, Frankenstein by Mary Shelley, and Martin Dressler: The Tale of an American Dreamer by Steven Millhauser.
+Throughout the course, students will read and analyze British and American poetry and fiction along with select pieces of World literature.
 Writing about literature in the style required for success on the AP exam is a major focus.
 The AP exam fee of approximately \$95 will apply.
 This is a weighted course.
 A fee is charged for this course.